Prague with Kids – The Very Best Things To See & Do

 The excitement of being in Prague with kids immediately took hold.
 The kids loved it, which is always a positive when entering a new city after having just visited the Sedlec Ossuary, not too far away.

-A 15 minute journey on the nearby tram, and we were in the centre of what is one of the most beautiful cities in the world.
+A 15-minute journey on the nearby tram and we were in the center of what is one of the most beautiful cities in the world.
 The architecture and atmosphere of Prague’s Old Town, quite literally, stopped us in our tracks.

 The Old Town Square